 The more your toilets get used in a day, the more often they need to be cleaned.
 Give your toilets a good scrub down at least once a week and in between squirt an all natural cleaner into the bowl (have a bottle handy in the bathroom) every day, swishing it around with a bathroom brush.
 Taking this simple step will make keeping cleaning toilets easy.

 Plastic shower curtains or liners need to be cleaned at least once a month to prevent mildew and remove soap scum.
-All you need to do is mix warm water and baking soda, put it in a spray bottle, spray and wipe it down once a month to remove soap scum and prevent mildew.
+All you need to do is to spray a natural all-purpose cleaner and wipe it down once a month to remove soap scum and prevent mildew.
 It’s also a good idea to spray the shower curtain down after every shower, which will make it easier to deep clean later.

 Knick Knacks, etc.